murray-phn/help.phnexchange/src/practices/overview.md

   1. [Sign In](FIX) or <a href="/user-guide/members/#registering-on-the-phn-exchange" target="_blank">Register</a> if you do not have an account.

-    Access to the **GP Hub** is handled by email address and which one you are using should be confirmed by your PHN.
+    Access to the **GP Hub** is handled by email address and should be confirmed by your PHN.

   2. On the left navigation menu click the **GP Hub** button:
     ![Button GP Hub](../../images/btn-gp-hub.png)